 Really feel as though I cannot go through with this even till the end of the week.
-Might try reducing my piracetam intake tomorrow depending how I feel when I wake up.
+Might try reducing my piracetam intake tomorrow depending on how I feel when I wake up.

-I felt last night very emotionless for a couple of hours too.
+I felt last night very emotionless for a couple of hours too” .

-35) “The major downside is that after about 2 – 3 days (taking 1440mg 3x/day), my memory retrieval goes way down to the point that i forget simple things (feels like dementia), its like my brain processing speed just takes a nose dive.
+35) “The major downside is that after about 2 – 3 days (taking 1440mg 3x/day), my memory retrieval goes way down to the point that I forget simple things (feels like dementia), it’s like my brain processing speed just takes a nosedive.
 I also become very aloof like I am not even there with this like blank stare on my face, just really really spaced out I guess.
-The thing is that even dmae (although it enhances my concentration) will space me out as well, just not as bad as piracetam.
+The thing is that even DMAE (although it enhances my concentration) will space me out as well, just not as bad as piracetam.
 I do not notice any physical symptoms, but I will get a pretty bad headache if I take it with ashwagandha.
 I’ve tried taking it with choline citrate and also tried taking it with bulk nutrition’s alpha-gpc 50% mix.
-I have tried taking the piracetam and choline along without taking other supplements to try and pin-point the problem, but to no avail.
-I’m totally lost on this.
+I have tried taking the piracetam and choline along without taking other supplements to try and pinpoint the problem, but to no avail.
+I’m totally lost on this” .

-64) After this I looked to achieve the same effect from CDP choline.
-Although I did get exactly the same results (more energy, better hair, face color, libido, no eye-bags) as soon as I started experiencing the exact same background anxiety as on Alpha GPC so I was forced to discontinue this aswell as it significantly impaired my social abilities.
+36) “After this, I looked to achieve the same effect from CDP choline.
+Although I did get exactly the same results (more energy, better hair, face color, libido, no eye-bags) as soon as I started experiencing the exact same background anxiety as on Alpha GPC so I was forced to discontinue this as well as it significantly impaired my social abilities.
 From there on I set off to search for another nootropic and this is when I came across noopept.
 Love at first sight.
 Noopept made me a happier, smarter more sociable and charismatic person.
 I continued dosing it on its own (15mg on mornings) for around a month.
 While on noopept I had the motivation and zest for life that I had been looking for to carry out all the long-term projects I had planned for myself.
-It’s important to mention that while on noopept there were some days where I still tried phenibut and on a two seperate ocassions Inderall.
+It’s important to mention that while on noopept there were some days where I still tried phenibut and on a two separate occasions Inderall.

-Towards the end of my love affair with noopept I started experiencing a host of several symptoms.
+Towards the end of my love affair with noopept, I started experiencing a host of several symptoms.
 The first symptom came up one afternoon with my girlfriend, where I experienced erectile dysfunction and in the next weeks I started to experience a host of other very alarming symptoms, including: